It’s hard to believe, November 9th 2014 is the 25 year anniversary of the fall of the Berlin Wall.

 So, as a fresh off the boat photographer in London, I was gobsmacked watching the news to see my world change instantly, and I knew I had to witness this first hand.

-It was pitch black walking in the woods along side the wall, and I had no real idea of where I was, or what was happening.
 There was a radio station OB unit blasting out Duran Duran’s Wild Boys, as I was bumping into people and stumbling in the dark, trying to make useable pictures.

 I had my Nikkormat and my F3 and a dodgy flash… none of the hi-tech AF gear we have now, and had to guess at distances and exposures in the pitch black.
-Eventually I found myself at checkpoint Charlie, where the locals were spraying beer over the Trabants as they came across to the west.

 As dawn came up the Berliners were already out with hammers and chisels tearing the wall down by hand.

-Compared to what we can do now, they seem pretty poor.
 But we forget that in the last 25 years the world has changed fundamentally.
 Somethings, like iphones and the internet, are for the good, a lot seems worse.

 Paradoxically despite the childhood nightmares of nuclear Armageddon, we were probably safer then than we are now.
 The brave new world has brought with it a host of new fears.